kdeldycke/awesome-engineering-team-management/readme.md

 - “It was my experience that no single departure had any effect.
 Mass departures did, trends did, but one person never did, even when that person was a founder.” ([source](https://news.ycombinator.com/item?id=4324615)).

+- [P.T.'s Hidden Meaning](https://www.youtube.com/watch?v=yr4RvdREwl8) - How Hideo Kojima creatively used a playable teaser as a way to bypass NDA and to tell he story about the turmoil at Konami leading to his leaving of the company.
+But that only works if you're an influential and popular game designer.

 - [Management Challenges for the 21st Century - Managing Oneself](http://academic.udayton.edu/lawrenceulrich/LeaderArticles/Drucker%20Managing%20Oneself.pdf) - “There is a great deal of talk today about the "mid-life crisis" of the executive.
 It is mostly boredom.
 At age forty-five most executives have reached the peak of their business career and know it.”
 In paragraph Ⅴ, you'll find why knowledge workers needs to manage themselves, and plan for the second half of their life.

 ## Contributing